ImXico/Cyberpunk/README.md

 ## What About libKTX?

-Hey, [libKTX](https://github.com/libktx/ktx) is an awesome project!
-If you're already a libKTX user and you're happy with it, you should definitely stick with it.
-Same thing would apply if you were to start a larger, *pure Kotlin* project.
-It provides an *incredible* range of utilities, and makes full use of Kotlin's awesome features!

-That being said, if you're looking for a smoother Java interoperability or are carrying out a game jam, give Cyberpunk a try!
+Hey, [libKTX](https://github.com/libktx/ktx) is an awesome project, and I recommend it for larger Kotlin projects.
+It provides an *incredible* range of features, all very high quality.
+That being said, If you're looking for a smoother Java interoperability or are carrying out a game jam, give Cyberpunk a try!

-## Report Issues

-Something not working quite as expected?
-Do you need a feature that has not been implemented yet?
-Feel free to report bugs, fix them, suggest enhancements, add functionality and point out any mistakes!

 ## License